pacenadhif777/ChatManager/README.md

 # ChatManager

-Originaly by RenderBr
+Originaly by RenderBr/n
-This is a plugin for TShock.
 This plugin offers a set of features focussed on chat moderation & username checks.

 ## Permissions: